DanRuta/WebSight/README.md

 Browser based real time VR video pass-through augmentation via WebGL shaders such as edge detection, to aid the visually impaired.

+To aid designers, the major colour blindness types can also be simulated through shader configurations.

 Live PWA demo: https://websight.danruta.co.uk/

 ---